vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Devayātrotsava-Vide NM pp. 83-84 verses 1013–1017.
 In the

-temples of gods the Yatrotsava should be performed on certain tithis viz. on 4th in Vināyaka temple, on 6th in Skanda's, on 7th in Sun's, on 9th in Durga's, on 5th in Lakṣmi's, on 8th or 14th in Siva's, on 5th, 12th or Full moon in temples of all Nāgas, and on śukla 15th in temples of all gods; the RNP pp. 416-419 ( quoting Brah.) provides for this for six months every year from Vaisakha in the temples of gods, viz. on 1st for Brahmā, on 2nd for gods, on 3rd for
+temples of gods the Yatrotsava should be performed on certain tithis viz. on 4th in Vināyaka temple, on 6th in Skanda's, on 7th in Sun's, on 9th in Durgā's, on 5th in Lakṣmi's, on 8th or 14th in Siva's, on 5th, 12th or Full moon in temples of all Nāgas, and on śukla 15th in temples of all gods; the RNP pp. 416-419 ( quoting Brah.) provides for this for six months every year from Vaisakha in the temples of gods, viz. on 1st for Brahmā, on 2nd for gods, on 3rd for

 Ganges and so on.
 Devavrata--(1) When on 14th tithi there is conjunction of Maghā